lovelysystems/docker-jenkins/README.md

 Install plugins by putting them into the `docker/plugin.txt` file.
 All the referenced plugins are installed during the container build.

+## Docker

+The docker client is installed inside the container.
+It'll try and connect with a docker socket at `/var/run/docker.sock`.
+The `jenkins` user calls docker with sudo allowing us to write to the socket.

 ## Configuration

 ### init scripts